 The Switch Module

 This module provides four switches, which can send up to 16 different commands.
-The commands can be grouped, so that one switch can send e.g. three different comands.
+The commands can be grouped, so that one switch can send e.g. three different commands.

-The size of the module allow it to mount it directly on the wall.
-It can be covered by a slightly modified button cap.
+The height of the module allow it to mount it directly on the wall.

 The Relay Module